factor10/intent/docs/index.md

 * Jasmine, supporting nested tests and the format of the expect / matchers
 * ScalaTest, FreeSpec style and the use of test fixtures

+Using Dotty and the new features are also a motivator, having fun and experimenting is always important.

 Let us see how a test suite looks like for intent:

 ```scala